fergiemcdowall/search-index/README.md

 });
 ```

 `search-index` is a freetext search library for JavaScript.
-You can use it to drop kick-ass search functionality into your node.js, HTML, OSX and Android applications.
+You can use it to drop fantabulous search functionality into your node.js, HTML, OSX and Android applications.

 You can also generate search indexes and easily share them- you could for example make an index available on bittorrent, or you could push an index out to a browser.
 It is really easy to move indexes around, and create decentralised search engines.